lobo1999/lobo1999/README.md

 I have been learning programming languages, software development and web development for the last 4 years.
 I am a passionate person about technology and a healthy lifestyle.

-* 🌍  I'm based in San Ramón, Alajuela, Costa Rica
+* 🌍  I'm based in San José, Costa Rica 🇨🇷
 * ✉️  You can contact me at [llobozamora@gmail.com](mailto:llobozamora@gmail.com)
 * 🧠  I'm currently learning React, GCP, UiPath and AI
 * 🤝  I'm open to collaborating on Web Development Projects and Automations with Python